A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

-We present a contour evolution scheme based on the numerical computation of successive Randers geodesics, see~\cref{alg_ContourEvolution}.
-We prove in \cref{th:critical} that this scheme yields a critical point of the hybrid active contour energy \eqref{eq_HybridEnergy}, under a simplifying assumption: the search space is limited to a thin tubular shaped subdomain $\rT \subset \Omega$, see Eq.~\eqref{eqdef:tubular_domain}.
-Our algorithm is entirely constructive, implementable, and numerically efficient, based on the eikonal solver of \cref{subsec_FMSolver} and as illustrated in the experiments of Section~\ref{sec_Experiments}, but in a sense it is only local since the tubular search region $\rT$ must be well placed.
-In practice the tubular search region can be updated as the algorithm progresses, see \cref{line:update_tubular} of \cref{alg_ContourEvolution}, but this step is not included in the theoretical analysis for simplicity.
-If $\rT$ is not updated and is not well placed, then our algorithm produces a region $S$ such that $\partial S \cap \partial \rT\neq \emptyset$, which means that the evolution of the contour of the shape $S$ was stuck by the boundary of the search space $\rT$.
-In contrast, global existence results for the minimizers of functionals related to Eq.~\eqref{eq_RegionalEnergyTV}, discussed in \cref{rem:minimization}, are usually not constructive.
+We present a contour evolution scheme based on the numerical computation of successive Randers geodesic paths, which is summarized in~\cref{alg_ContourEvolution}.
+Our main result~\cref{th:summary} summarizes the analysis of this scheme, to which this whole section is devoted.
+It establishes that the proposed scheme yields a critical point of the hybrid active contour energy functional~\eqref{eq_HybridEnergy}, within the set of simple regions $S$ whose boundary $\partial S$ is contained within a thin tubular shaped subdomain $\rT \subset \Omega$, see Eq.~\eqref{eqdef:tubular_domain}.
+Our algorithm is entirely constructive, implementable, and numerically efficient, based on the eikonal solver of \cref{subsec_FMSolver} and as illustrated in the experiments of Section~\ref{sec_Experiments}.
+The limitation of the search space however means that the optimal shape $S$ found by~\cref{alg_ContourEvolution} may satisfy $\partial S \cap \partial \rT\neq \emptyset$, in other words the evolution of the contour of the shape $S$ can be stuck by the boundary of the search space $\rT$, and the global minimizer of~\cref{eq_HybridEnergy} (over all possible shapes within $\Omega$) can be different.
+In practice, this shortcoming is addressed by dynamically updating the tubular search region as the algorithm progresses, see the optional \cref{line:update_tubular} of \cref{alg_ContourEvolution}, and \cref{fig:FixedPoints}.
+However, the theoretical analysis of this enhancement to the method appears to be complex and is outside the scope of this paper.
+Thus our approach does \emph{not} establish the existence of a globally optimal shape minimizing~\cref{eq_HybridEnergy} without restriction on the search space, which can be addressed using different (usually non-constructive) techniques as discussed in \cref{rem:minimization}.